 Cameron is a traditional barrister who believes that trial experience is essential for civil litigators.
 He is also a forceful and tactical negotiator when the circumstances dictate.
 Cameron has successfully settled dozens of cases over the years in addition to taking claims to trial and to appellate courts.

 Cameron graduated with a First Class Honours B.A. in History and a minor in Political Science from McGill University, and obtained degrees with Distinction in Civil Law and Common Law, also from McGill University.
-Cameron has also lectured on class actions at the McGill University Faculty of Law.
+Cameron periodically lectures on the topic of class actions at the McGill University Faculty of Law.
+Recently, on the subject of class actions, a case comment of his was included in the March 2019 BCF Class Action NetLetter, published on Lexis Nexis.

 - Oral submissions before the Supreme Court of Canada